Mimiirose: 2022–2023: Introduction and debut with Awesome and Live

 On July 10, 2022, Jia announced through her personal Instagram that she would make her debut as a member of Yes Im's upcoming girl group Mimiirose.
 Mimiirose is the first group to debut under the company, which was formed by Im Chang-jung.

 The group made their first public appearance in July 2022 at Im's concert, the CEO of Yes Im Entertainment.
 On August 24, 2022, Im shared that the group were scheduled to debut 2-3 years prior, but was postponed indefinitely due to the COVID-19 pandemic.

 The group officially debuted on September 16, 2022, with their debut single album Awesome with the lead single "Rose".
 On the same day, they held their debut showcase which was broadcast on SBS M.

 The group made their first comeback on September 14, 2023, with their 2nd single album Live with the lead single "Flirting".

 On November 21, 2023, it was announced that the group would be leaving Yes Im Entertainment to sign with a new agency.

-2024–present: Reformation as a 7-member line-up and Reebon
+2024–2026: Reformation as a 7-member line-up, Reebon, and disbandment

 On March 26, 2024, it was announced that the group would sign under Pocket7 Entertainment and 2 new members would be added to the group lineup.
 On August 1, it was revealed that the new members were Anna and Yerin.

+The group released their 3rd single album Reebon with the single “The Flowers Swayed” on August 16, 2024, becoming their first release with new members Anna and Yerin.

+On April 15, 2026, Jia announced that she would be leaving the group.
+The following day, Yeonjae, Yunju, & Yewon announced their departures with Yewon announcing the disbandment of the group.